 When you think of performance management, you likely imagine annual performance reviews.
 Of course, you might be more forward-thinking, in which case you think about sit-down, one-on-one meetings held every quarter.
 However, do you think about the workplace environment?
-Do you think about the role of enjoyment in employee performance?
+Do you think about the role of enjoyment as one of the performance management techniques to use to increase employee performance?

 Probably not, but you should.
 After all, if an employee hates the environment, they’re not going to give it their all, day in and day out.
 It’s up to management to create a culture where employees can thrive, be happy, and be committed to going above and beyond.
 What does it take to create a great place to work, though?
 We’ll explore what you need to know right here.

 To be clear, annual performance reviews are worthless.
 Their time has come and gone.
 Today, your organization needs to embrace a more agile model of performance management, something that’s able to deliver important information to team members now, when they have the opportunity to act on constructive criticism.
 This is where check-ins enter the picture.

 A check-in is a less formal version of the old performance review.
 It’s also done much more frequently.
 Of course, “frequently” can be pretty subjective.

 Some organizations feel that quarterly check-ins are all you need.
 Others think that once per month is enough.
 The truth is that the more frequent the check-in, the better.
 We recommend weekly check-ins so that you can provide team members with immediate, actionable information that they can use right away.

 Doing otherwise creates inevitable delays.
 And, what’s the point of telling someone weeks after the fact that they did something wrong?
 It’s useless information.

 Chances are good there were numerous opportunities between the initial misstep and the time of the review or check-in when the employee could have put constructive criticism to work and improved their performance, but because you weren’t committed to delivering timely reviews, you failed them.